 I set out to write this blog post, in part because I was planning to write a novel about a historical event.
-Yet, beyond having a vague awareness of the existence of museum and newspaper archives, I really wasn’t sure what type of research I needed to do for my creative writing project.
+Yet, beyond having a vague awareness of museum and newspaper archives, I really wasn’t sure what type of research I needed to do for my creative writing project.

 So I called up my friend, Liz Walker, who wrote a mystery novel set during WWII (which won a prize!), to chat about her research process.
 What surprised me, was how similar it was to the research I put into most of my writing.